Undergraduate and graduate programs

 At the discretion of the MBA and EMBA Graduate Admissions Council, applicants who are short of meeting the 3.0 GPA and/or the anticipated acceptable GMAT score/Pre-MBA course might be considered for “probationary” admission, provided they have significant relevant work experience and have met the CI minimum requirement.

-Students admitted on probation will earn regular status upon the completion of 15 graduate credits with at least 3.0 average and no more than one “C” grade.
+Students admitted on probation will earn regular status upon the completion of 12 graduate credits.